need-to-excel/ReadMe-Assignment/README.md

 11. exported Markdown file to index.js file

 ## Link to the application walkthrough video
-You will need to click onto Raw https://github.com/need-to-excel/ReadMe-Assignment/blob/main/video3450637814.mp4
+You will need to click onto View Raw as the media file is too large.
+This will enable you to export the file to your download folder where you can view it via your media player. https://github.com/need-to-excel/ReadMe-Assignment/blob/main/video3450637814.mp4

 ## Please note